Please wait a few moments while we replace your file.

 shaming people around their identities/expressions through negative

-attitudes, policies reinforcing oppression, and isolation.
+attitudes, policies reinforcing oppression, oppressive actions and isolation.
+Her work currently centers around disability & ableism, and transgender/gender non-conforming idenities & transphobia.
 She is also interested in examining sexuality in marginalized communities, particularly LGBTQ individuals & people with disabilities.

 Shanna has been working in the fields of sexuality and social justice since receiving her Master's of Education in Human Sexuality Education from Widener University.
 In her work as a sexuality educator and diversity/inclusivity consultant, Shanna has worked with organizations such as The Colorado Department of Public Health Education, Arizona State University, the Mayo Clinic and the American Medical Students Association’s sexual health scholars program to bring LGBTQ and disability inclusivity to medicine.
 She uses her Master’s of Education in Human Sexuality Education to provide accessible, open-source sex education to people around the country, by putting on workshops at places such as Brown University, SUNY-Purchase, the University of Arizona, the Center for Sexual Pleasure and Health, Hofstra University, and the New York LGBT Center.
 She has worked as a Community Outreach Coordinator, a Resident Sexuality Educator, a guest lecturer in human sexuality classes and more.
 Additionally, she has several popular press books on the market, and writes for several publications, including a bi-weekly advice column for Out Front Colorado.